The Imperial Cruise

-The Imperial Cruise is a non-fiction book authored by James Bradley.
-In the book Bradley examines American policy in the Pacific during the presidency of Theodore Roosevelt, and a surrounding a secret diplomatic/Congressional mission to Asia conceived by Roosevelt which would affect United States involvement in Asia.
-The material also covers a wide array of other cultural factors that loosely relate to this, the largest diplomatic delegation ever sent to Asia in U.S. history.
-The book asserts that Roosevelt's diplomatic mistakes constituted the original encouragement for the Japanese imperialism that ultimately backfired on the United States and led to the war in the Pacific, and acted as a catalyst in the fomentation of many subsequent events in Asia, including the Chinese Communist Revolution, the Korean War, and even the current state of U.S.-Asia affairs today in the 21st century.
-In support of the book's themes, Bradley presents evidence in the form of Roosevelt's personal letters and pictures.
-Nevertheless, the book's historical accuracy has proved controversial, with some historians, specialists and reviewers pointing out Bradley's methods as faulty.
+The Imperial Cruise is a non-fiction book by James Bradley.
+In the book, Bradley examines American policy in the Pacific during the presidency of Theodore Roosevelt, with a particular focus on the fallout of a secret diplomatic delegation Roosevelt sent to Asia.

+The book asserts that Roosevelt's diplomatic mistakes encouraged Japanese imperialism which ultimately backfired on the United States and led to the war in the Pacific.
+The book also suggests that the mission catalyzed many subsequent events in Asia, including the Chinese Communist Revolution and the Korean War, with lingering effects on U.S.–Asia relations in the 21st century.
+Bradley's sources include Roosevelt's personal letters and pictures.
+The book's historical accuracy has proved controversial, with some historians, specialists and reviewers calling Bradley's methods faulty.

 Synopsis

 The book centers on the diplomatic mission of the sent by President Theodore Roosevelt in the summer of 1905.
 On board was the largest diplomatic mission delegation in U.S. history, including some of the highest profile political figures of the time.
-They included Secretary of War (and future President) William Howard Taft; Roosevelt's daughter, Alice Roosevelt; her future husband, Congressman (and later Speaker of the House) Nicholas Longworth; along with 29 other members of the House and Senate, and their wives; and an array of additional high-ranking military and civilian officials.
+They included Secretary of War (and future President) William Howard Taft; Roosevelt's daughter, Alice Roosevelt; her future husband, Congressman (and later Speaker of the House) Nicholas Longworth; 29 other members of the House and Senate, and their wives; and an array of additional high-ranking military and civilian officials.

-After his initial description and introduction of the SS Manchuria's voyage, the author explores brief excerpts of the history behind the period's American domestic and foreign policy, elaborating on its influence, motivation, and consequences, specifically in regard to American-Japanese, Sino-Japanese, and Russo-Japanese relations.
+After his initial description and introduction of the SS Manchuria's voyage, the author explores brief excerpts of the history behind the period's American domestic and foreign policy, elaborating on its influence, motivation, and consequences, specifically in regard to American–Japanese, Sino–Japanese, and Russo–Japanese relations.

 More broadly, Bradley explores his contention relating to how deep-set racial tendencies, biases and racially deterministic philosophies fueled and undergirded virtually all U.S. foreign and domestic policy-making in that era pertaining to U.S. relations with other nations and to populations of other racial, cultural or religious heritages.
 This included virtually all peoples of non-Teutonic Anglo-Saxon descent, and resulted, for example, in the slaughter of more than 250,000 Filipinos during the U.S. colonial take-over of the Philippines.

-It is Bradley's contention that the actions of one Roosevelt, and the diplomatic cruise in the summer of 1905, lit that fuse that would doom more than 100,000 U.S. military to die in the Pacific theater decades later under another Roosevelt in the 1940s.
-Through what Bradley describes as their "bumbling diplomacy", he describes how Teddy Roosevelt and his emissary Taft turned previously friendly Japanese sentiment, against the United States.
+Bradley contends that the actions of one Roosevelt, and the diplomatic cruise in the summer of 1905, lit the fuse that would doom more than 100,000 U.S. military personnel to die in the Pacific theater decades later under another Roosevelt in the 1940s.
+Through what Bradley describes as their "bumbling diplomacy", he describes how Theodore Roosevelt and his emissary Taft turned previously friendly Japanese sentiment against the United States.